-The investment objective of the Fund is to provide income and capital growth over the long term (5 years +) by gaining exposure to a diversified portfolio of global equities.
+The investment objective of the Fund is to provide income and capital growth over the long term (5 years +).

-The Fund may also invest in other transferable securities, collective investment schemes (including those managed or operated by the ACD), money market instruments, deposits, cash and near cash.
+The Fund aims to achieve this objective by investing at least 80% in a diversified portfolio of shares in companies in any geographical location.
+The Fund may also invest in other transferable securities such as government bonds and corporate bonds, collective investment schemes (including those managed or operated by the ACD), money market instruments, deposits, cash and near cash.
 Derivatives (that is sophisticated investments linked to the rise and fall of one or more underlying assets) may be used for efficient portfolio management purposes.

-It is expected that the portfolio will be relatively concentrated.
+It is expected that the portfolio will be relatively concentrated (typically around 30-39 stocks).